 Use the 50/30/20 split—For household expenses, consider the 50/30/20 ratio, where 50% of funds go to your essentials, 30% of funds go to fun and leisure, and the remaining 20% goes into your savings.
 If doing this monthly calculation sounds like too much unnecessary math, choose a bank account with designated sub-accounts and automatic transfers.
 This way, your bank can do the heavy lifting while you sit back and save.

 Rethink your spending—If you know where you’d like to cut costs, great.
 If not, check out the chart below for some ideas on where and how you might be able to reduce household expenses.

 Remember, a budget isn’t strict, you can always adjust it where needed.
 The key to any household savings strategy is making it work for you and your budget.

 From solo living to cohabiting, balancing your household budget is easier with N26.
-Open an N26 Smart account in 8 minutes and categorize your expenses automatically with Statistics.
+Open an N26 Smart account in 8 minutes and categorize your expenses automatically with Insights.
 This feature tracks your spending, including household expenses, so you always know what money is coming in and going out.